Jamshoro District

-Jamshoro District was split from Dadu District in 14th December 2004 It is situated on the west bank of River Indus.
+Jamshoro District was split from Dadu District on 14 December 2004.
+It is situated on the west bank of River Indus.

 Geography

 The total geographical area of the district is 11,260 square kilometres.
 It is about 220 kilometers from north to south and about 100 kilometres wide from east to west.
 A 2 to 6 kilometres wide belt of the west bank of River Indus is cultivated and irrigated and the remaining land of the district is either hilly or cultivated.
 Agriculture is the main source of income.

 In summer, the northern part (Sehwan) is hotter than that of other parts of the district and normally cool in winter.

 The district is rich in limestone, salika sand, gravels, silt, and marble.
 These minerals are found in Taluka Thano Bula Khan and Sehwan.
 Coal is obtained from Lakhra Taluka Manjhand.

 Demographics

-At the time of the 2017 census, Jamshoro district had a population of 993,908, of which 523,069 were males and 470,702 females.
-The rural population was 561,287 (56.47%) and urban 432,621 (43.53%).
-The literacy rate is 46.47%: 55.14% for males and 36.71% for females.
+As of the 2023 census, Jamshoro district has 213,493 households and a population of 1,117,308.
+The district has a sex ratio of 107.20 males to 100 females and a literacy rate of 49.63%: 57.01% for males and 41.63% for females.
+331,559 (29.68% of the surveyed population) are under 10 years of age.
+521,746 (46.70%) live in urban areas.

 The current population figures are tabulated below: